 I am sat upstairs, at my desk, enjoying a glass of red wine and feeling pleased with myself; but for no reason worthy of such a feeling!
 The slight force of a chill, autumnal wind is gently buffering our little cottage, here on the Suffolk coast, and it has started to rain heavily.
 My Partner is preparing our evening meal; sending delicious aromas through each room.
 Our two little dogs; Oscar and Digby, are sitting patiently in the kitchen.
 They watch for any delicious morsel of an ingredient to be dropped into their line of sight.
 The clock in the stair-well is ticking with comforting regularity.
 This was my Partner’s Grandfather’s clock.
 It was apparently and old ‘clocking on’ industrial clock that he was given and he lovingly transformed it from its industrial state, to a beautiful family piece.
 I can also just hear the sound of my ipod playing my favourite tracks in the background.

 If any of my regular readers are wondering – no…I have not painted the ceiling in our guest room!
 Sorry, not an interesting subject in all truth but, nonetheless, this has become something of an anathema to me, for I continue to commit to getting on with this wretched task and then, by nightfall, I find that I have still not got the job done!
 Bizarre.
 I am meeting some sort of inner resistance that is stopping me from getting on with it.
-Yes, I know that I find decorating difficult, due mostly to the pain from Fibromyalgia, but I also love transforming a room and so this is unlike me.
+Yes, I know that I find decorating difficult, due mostly to the pain from my chronic illness, but I also love transforming a room and so this is unlike me.
 Still, I am determined to crack this and so I have planned tomorrow as a decorating day.
 There.
 I can now sit back and believe that by making that statement, I will complete the task.
 I know it is simply because it is a ceiling.
 I hate painting ceilings.
 Once that is done, I will love decorating the rest of the room.
 I will just paint in small stages, as I can only do a small amount before the pain kicks in.

 I was rather indulgent, today, and spent quite some time trawling through iTunes to download some of my favourite music; current and some not so current.
 On the wonderful BBC Radio 4, in the week, I was listening in to one chat show in which the lovely Priscilla Presley was among the guests; Jeremy Paxman was another.